benjaminwesson-okta/api/docs/getting_started/design_principles.md

 - The name of the link relation (`rel`)
 - A few other optional properties to help with deprecation, content negotiation, etc.

-*Note: A resource may have multiple links that share the same link relation.*
+> A resource may have multiple links that share the same link relation.

 ```json
 {